Monday, July 2, 2018

-For "Football for a Buck" is fabulous and fun for more than 300 pages.
+So it's a happy coincidence that Trump finally did something good in the world of sports.
+Because "Football for a Buck" is fabulous and fun for more than 300 pages.

 Author Jeff Pearlman has written a variety of good books over the years, and never steered away from controversy in the process.
 This effort, though, is a little different.
 Pearlman admits that he had something of a crush on the United States Football League when it was formed in 1983 - when the author was in school - and he obviously had a ball doing the research (something like 400 interviews) and writing for it.